For Newcomers Renting in Canada, Here's What You Need to Know

 First, check out the vacancy and occupancy rates

-The occupancy rate writes Rego, refers to housing demand, while the vacancy rate refers to housing supply.
-A high vacancy rate in the city means a greater housing supply.
-This, in turn, can reduce the cost of rental housing.
+The occupancy rate refers to housing demand, and the vacancy rate refers to housing supply.
+A high vacancy rate in the city means a greater housing supply, which can reduce the cost of rental housing.
 A low vacancy rate in the city will contribute to higher housing costs.

 Some landlords may offer incentives

-High vacancy rates can work in your favour (although currently, vacancy rates in Canada are low).
+High vacancy rates can work in your favour (although, as stated, vacancy rates in Canada are extremely low).

 For example, landlords may: